V. M. M. Nair

 Vallilath Madhathil Madhavan Nair (8 October 1919 – 6 October 2021) was an Indian civil servant and diplomat.
-He was the last living officer from either the Indian Civil Service or the Indian Political Service.
+He was the last living former officer of both the Indian Civil Service and the Indian Political Service.

 Background and family

 Nair was born into a distinguished family of civil servants and lawyers; his father Chettur Karunakaran Nair was an Indian Imperial Police officer who served as a district superintendent in the Madras Presidency.
+Madhavan Nair got his family name, Vallilath Madhathil, through matrilineal succession.

 His uncle Sir C. Madhavan Nair was a judge of the Madras High Court who served as Advocate-General of Madras from 1923 to 1924, while his great-uncle Sir C. Sankaran Nair was President of the Indian National Congress in 1897 and Advocate-General of Madras from 1906 to 1908.
 He was married to Krishnakumari Nair and has two children, a son and a daughter.
 After his retirement, he resided in New Delhi.

 Education and early career

 He was educated at Brasenose College, Oxford and at Gonville and Caius College, Cambridge.
 In July 1942, he was selected for the second-to-last batch of the Indian Civil Service, both the smallest-ever batch of the ICS and the last for which direct nominations were made by the India Office in London.
 He was subsequently posted to Bihar Province as an assistant collector and magistrate.
 In 1946, he transferred to the Foreign and Political Department (the Indian Political Service).